 When we arrived at the nursing home, we found Mom in her wheelchair sitting across the table from my brother, Mike, and his wife.
 She stared blankly, seemingly disinterested in conversation.

-Patrick tired of small talk quickly and began laying out the playing cards.
+Patrick squirmed a bit, grew tired of small talk and began laying out the playing cards.

 “Who’s first?” he asked brightly.

-“Go ahead, Patrick ,” I said skipping over Mom, “take your turn next.”
+“Go ahead, Patrick ,” I said as she gazed at us blankly, “take your turn next.”

 He paused.
 “It’s Grandma Ann’s turn.”